moonlagoon/moonlagoon.github.io/README.md

 - Google Fonts
 - JQuery

-#Features
-This site will also include some of my personal work which will include "Fine Arts, Paintings, Music."

 #Contribute
-If you would like to collaborate on a project, contact me to discuss work.
+If you would like to collaborate on a project, contact me to discuss.

 MIT © Luna Routsong